MJEmilio/MachineLearning/README.md

 ## Overview

-This repository provides state-of-the-art ML tools based on the exploration, visualization, and analysis of data for DS.
+This repository provides state-of-the-art ML tools, code, applications and notes for DS.
 These are meant to serve as a learning tool to complement the theoretical materials from:

 - [Machine Learning: An Algorithmic Perspective - Stephen Marsland ](https://seat.massey.ac.nz/personal/s.r.marsland/mlbook.html)